lmartinking/qrapidjson/README.md

  * The serialisation of infinity (eg: `0w` or `0wj`) will become "Inf" or "-Inf" per relaxed JSON spec
  * The precision of serialisation of doubles and floats is left to RapidJSON (rather than `\P`)
+ * Keyed tables are serialised as correct JSON (as if they were a normal table)

 # Build